The 18th century English poet, Alexander Pope said, “To err is human, to forgive, divine.”

 Forgive: It’s Divine

-If forgiveness is divine (and this really does feel true, doesn’t it?), perhaps you can hold that attitude towards yourself.
+That scale of right and wrong is damaging to the soul.
+If forgiveness is divine (and this really does feel true, doesn’t it?), perhaps you can find and hold that attitude towards yourself.
 Maybe you can cultivate it for the people in your life.
 Because you cannot learn anything from your mistakes without being able to first forgive yourself.
 You cannot allow the present situation that’s causing you difficulty, to move forward without it.

-What if you simply said, “Oops, I made a mistake, I forgive myself”?
+What if you simply said, in the moment, “Oops, I made a mistake, I forgive myself”?
 Try it right now.
 Breathe it in.

-There is a moment of grace that is created inside of you.
+That creates a moment of grace inside of you.
 Feel that.
+Breathe it in.
+Surrender to it.

 When we sent out the newsletter last week we discovered a mistake.
 Oops.
 Scramble.
 Fix.
 RUSH.